ruan92/docs.pactflow.io/docs/permissions/permissions.md

 Bulk delete pacts (which just removes the pacts and their associated verifications) or an integration (which also removes webhooks).

+## contract_data:bulk_delete:team

+Bulk delete pacts (which just removes the pacts and their associated verifications) or an integration (which also removes webhooks) where the consumer is assigned to the user's teams.

 ## contract_data:manage:*

 Create, update, and delete any contract related data.
 This includes applications, application labels, application versions, tags, pacts, and verification results.
 It does not allow the user to perform bulk deletions (see [contract_data:bulk_delete:\*](#contract_data-bulk_delete)).

+## contract_data:manage:team

+Create, update, and delete contract related data for applications that are assigned to the user's teams.
+Pacts are managed by the consumer's team(s) and verification results are managed by the provider's team(s).

 ## contract_data:read:*